MatteoWohlrapp/RadixTree/README.md

 2. Run `cmake ..` to create the makefile.
 Version 10.0.0-4ubuntu1 of the clang compiler is used.
 If you want to build in debug, use `cmake -DCMAKE_BUILD_TYPE=Debug ..`
 3. Run `make` to generate the executable and tests.

+*Note: remove `set(CMAKE_CXX_COMPILER "/usr/bin/clang++")` from CMakeLists.txt if the compiler is in a different location.
+This was necessary for the docker configuration.*

 ### Build with Doxygen

 1. Navigate into the build folder: `cd build`